Minimum Inhibitory Concentration Assay (MIC)

 • The MIC values allow healthcare professionals to adjust antibiotic dosages for each patient in accordance with specific needs, and this enhances the therapeutic outcome.

-At Microbe Investigations Switzerland (MIS), we deliver fast, reliable, and fully standardized MIC testing to support your antimicrobial innovations.
-Whether you need single-compound screening or full custom panels against high-priority ESKAPE pathogens, our lab ensures precise, reproducible results.
+At Microbe Investigations Switzerland (MIS), our team delivers quick, reliable results in accordance with MIC testing to support your antimicrobial claims.
+Screening a single compound or full custom panels against highly critical ESKAPE pathogens, our lab helps generate precise, reproducible results.

 Contact us to arrange custom MIC testing or to learn how our services can accelerate your drug development and R&D efforts.